munu832/Nexus-Between-Corruption-and-Migration-in-Sri-Lanka/README.md

 ## Repository Contents

-- `SLBFE_Registration_Map_Static.png`: Static map visualizing district-wise SLBFE registrations (2022)
+- `index.html`: Main entry point for the web application
+- `Corruption-and-Migration-in-Sri-Lanka.R`: R script for data analysis and generation of visualizations
+- `Corruptions in Migration Cycle.html`: Interactive visualization of corruption risks in the migration cycle
-- `SLBFE_Registration_Map_Interactive.html`: Interactive map for exploring SLBFE registration data by district
+- `SLBFE Registration Map.html`: Interactive map showing SLBFE registration data
+- `sri_lanka_map.html`: Base map of Sri Lanka for visualizations
-- `Key_Figures.png`: Visual representations of key migration phases and associated corrupt practices
+- `migration_phases.html`: Visual representation of migration phases
-- `Collapsible_Tree.html`: Interactive visualization linking migration phases with potential corrupt practices
-- `script.R`: R script for generating all visualizations
-- `README.md`: This file, providing a comprehensive project overview
+- `figures.css`, `styles.css`: CSS files for styling the web application
+- `figures.js`, `script.js`: JavaScript files for interactive elements
+- `logo.jpeg`, `migration_phases.jpg`, `sri_lanka_map.jpg`: Image assets used in the project
+- `LICENSE.md`: License information for the project

 ## Technical Details

 ### Dependencies

+### Technologies Used

+- **R**: For data analysis and generation of initial visualizations
+- **HTML/CSS/JavaScript**: For creating an interactive web application
+- **Leaflet.js**: For interactive map visualizations

 This project relies on the following R packages: